caroso1222/carlos-roso-gatsby/content/blog/pimp-your-bash-profile-with-aliases-and-functions/index.md

 $ gmail
 ```

 That works but it's way too overkill for that purpose.
-I could use an `alias` within `.bash_profile` instead.
+I later discovered I could use an `alias` within `.bash_profile` instead.
+An alias lets you mask long commands with shorter, easy to remember shortcuts.
 Let's see how it looks like now:

 ```bash
 $ cat ~/.bash_profile